qjunaid50/SignUp-Demo/README.md

-- 👋 Hi, I’m @qjunaid50
+- 👋 Hi, I’m Junaid Ahmad
 - 👀 I’m interested in Front-End Development.
-- 🌱 I’m currently learning Reactjs.
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on Front-End Development.
-- 📫 How to reach me ...
+- 📫 Reach me at: qjunaid50@gmail.com

 <!---
 qjunaid50/qjunaid50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.